AVsitter/AVsitter/AVsitter2/IMPORT_GUIDE.md

     - Open the corresponding `.lslo` file on your computer with a plain text editor (e.g. Notepad).
     - Select All text in the file (CTRL-A) and Copy (CTRL-C).
     - In SL, replace the script's content with the text you've copied.
 You can do this by overwriting the text of the default script by Selecting All (CTRL-A) and pasting the code you've copied from your computer's text editor (CTRL-V).
+    - If you are using the official viewer and followed step 5 above, ensure that the Mono checkbox is checked, and check it if not.
     - Once you do this, hit **Save** to compile the script.
 If you get a script error, then you have not correctly replaced the entire script's contents with the content of the file on your computer.
     - No errors?
 Then proceed similarly with the rest of the scripts.
     - If you are using the official viewer and followed step 5 above, copy all the scripts back to your inventory and delete the old ones.